SassanKermani/DB-Project/readme.md

 # list o shit
 - set up so user needs an api key to get in

-- (DONE)build a full crud for about
+- build a full crud for about

-- (DONE)build a full crud for info
+- build a full crud for info

-- (DONE)make a genral purpus query for the about collection
+- make a genral purpus query for the about collection

-- (DONE)make a genral purpus query for the info collection
+- make a genral purpus query for the info collection

 # Nameing convention